 The journal’s current cover artist, Jerry Wong, came on board with the BCMJ in 1982.
 Jerry began his tenure with the publication with a bang, winning two awards for his direction of the photography of his first cover in March of that year.
 The cover was the first of hundreds of creative designs that have graced the cover of the journal over the years.

 Throughout all the changes brought about over the course of time, the journal has seen surprisingly little change in its editorial leadership.
 Since its inception in 1924 as the VMA Bulletin, the journal has had only six editors.
 The position has consistently attracted individuals who have displayed a remarkable level of commitment to the publication, and who, in some cases, maintained truly impressive tenures.

 Founding editor Dr J.M.
 Pearson helmed the VMA Bulletin from 1924 to 1932, when Dr Jack MacDermot took over the position.
 Dr MacDermot, who would spend an astounding 34 years as editor, oversaw the transition from the Bulletin to the BC Medical Journal in 1959, and stayed with the journal for 9 more years before handing over the reins to Dr Sid Hobbs in 1968.
 Dr Hobbs supervised publication for a decade, and was succeeded in 1978 by Dr A.F.
 Hardyment, who after 8 years as editor was followed by Dr W.A.
 Dodd in 1986.
-Dr Dodd spent seven years in the position, after which Dr Jim Wilson took over the job in December of 1993.
-Dr Wilson retired in August 2008 with 14 years as editor under his belt, holding the second-longest editorial tenure in the history of the publication.
-Dr David Richardson took over from Dr Wilson and retired from the role in June 2022, after 14 years of service.
+Dr Dodd spent 7 years in the position, after which Dr James A. (Jim) Wilson took over the job in December of 1993.
+Dr Wilson retired in August 2008 with 14 years as editor under his belt.
+Dr David Richardson became editor in 2008 and retired from the role in May 2022, again after 14 years of service.
 Dr Caitlin Dunne, who joined the Editorial Board in July 2019, became the editor in September 2022.